hoochlef/hoochlef.github.io/content/now/_index.md

 I'm currently

-> building medtrack: a web app that tells you all the relevant information about your medication just by uploading a picture of it. (there will be more information about the app in the future iterations, and of course the repo hosted on GitHub of the first running demo).
+> building Medtrack: a web app that tells you all the relevant information about your medication just by uploading a picture of it.

 I earned my Bachelor’s in Computer Science in July 2025.